 What is your fondest memory of your time in the Preparatory Component?

 My fondest memory is the trip to Hotchkiss at the end of our second summer in the program.
 Prep students are broken up into units of about 10 to 12 kids, with two older Prep alums as advisors.
 Your unit meets every day in the summer, and on the last night of the Hotchkiss trip, we all do a skit show.
 The skits usually have inside jokes about the program, or other advisors, and at times they can be very creative.
 I was hooked by the experience and eventually came back to the program for several summers as an advisor.

 For many, the Preparatory Component is the first time students are around peers who are equally smart and passionate learners.
 What was that experience like for you?

 Coming from a talented and gifted program in elementary school, I honestly felt a number of my classmates would have done well at Prep.
 I feel fortunate that I was recommended for the program, and although I was with some of the highest achieving students from all over the city, I am not sure it registered with me at the time that the experience was special.
 Looking back on it now I can see that I developed lifelong friendships with an impressive group of people.
 As I got older, I felt I needed to do more to reach out and celebrate some of these folks, which is why I joined the Alumni Council.

 Who had the greatest impact on your Prep for Prep journey?

-What is your biggest takeaway from your Prep for Prep experience?
+What is your biggest takeaway from your Prep experience?

 What advice would you give to students who are considering applying for Prep for Prep?
 What would you tell the adults in their life?